UniMath/agda-unimath/src/foundation/type-arithmetic-dependent-pair-types.lagda.md

 ## Idea

-We prove laws for the manipulation dependent pair types with respect to itself and contractible types.
+We prove laws for the manipulation of dependent pair types with respect to themselves and contractible types.

 ## See also